Event ID 7036 explained: service state changes for DFIR triage

 False positives that look exactly like attacks

-• Routine Windows Update restarts a dozen services in a predictable sequence.
-The pattern is recurring and quick.
+- Windows Update restarts a dozen services in a predictable sequence.
+Recurring and quick.

-• Container / Hyper-V workloads bring services up and down constantly.
+stoppedat sleep andrunningat wake.
+Do not alert on these in isolation. - Container and Hyper-V workloads bring services up and down constantly.

-• No PID: you cannot map a 7036 directly to a 4688 / Sysmon 1 record without correlating by ImagePath and timestamp.
+AccountName.
+Pull that from the matching 7045 or from the SCM database. - No PID.
+You cannot map a 7036 directly to a 4688 or Sysmon 1 record without correlating by

-• No initiator: you don't see who called Stop-Service.
-For that you need 7035 (often disabled by default), 4688 for the calling net stop / sc stop / taskkill, or 4104 for Stop-Service.
+ImagePathand timestamp.
+The prefetch cache is the secondary corroboration when 4688 was off. - No initiator.
+You do not see who called Stop-Service.
+For that you need 7035 (often disabled by default), 4688 for the calling

 Where 7036 fits in a timeline

-2. 4688services.exe spawning a child for SCM operations (or PsExec's psexesvc.exe).
+services.exespawning a child for SCM operations (or PsExec'spsexesvc.exe). - 7045.
+Service installed,

-7036 appears in steps 4, 5 and 7 — three different stages of the same intrusion.
-On its own it's hard to use; in context it ties the persistence record (7045) to the actual execution and to the surrounding defense-evasion actions.
+7036 appears in steps 4, 5 and 7.
+Three different stages of the same intrusion.
+On its own it is hard to use.
+In context it ties the persistence record (7045) to the actual execution and to the surrounding defense-evasion actions.